Opus10/django-pgtrigger/docs/commands.rst

 install
 -------

-Use ``python manage.py install`` to install triggers.
+Use ``python manage.py pgtrigger install`` to install triggers.
 If no arguments are provided, it will try to install all triggers that are not currently installed.
 Messages will be printed for every installed trigger.
 When executed with no arguments, any triggers that were previously installed by ``django-pgtrigger``